 Our success over the years is a direct result of our collaboration with our Haitian partners, who have worked tirelessly to ensure that our work with the children continues, through turbulent political and economic times and in the face of other significant challenges.
-They are the ones who prepare and serve the food program meals every week, enroll students into schools, and run the after-school and summer camp programs.
-And they are the ones who mobilized relief efforts just days after the catastrophic earthquake of January 12th, 2010, and provided effective relief to thousands in ensuing months.
-(They prepared and served over 750,000 meals in 2010!)
-By pairing the commitment and expertise of our Haitian partners with the financial resources provided by our donors, we are grateful to be bringing hope and opportunity to children and their families in Haiti.
+By pairing the commitment and expertise of our Haitian partners, Na Rive, with the financial resources provided by our donors, we are grateful to be bringing hope and opportunity to children and their families in Haiti.

 - Build a school on the land we purchased in Port-au-Prince that can serve as a model for a quality school for the poor.
 It will prepare students academically while also teaching them skills that will support their efforts to earn income after graduation.